 Internal Link Options

-You can format your internal links (e.g. you can italicize your link, make it bold, change the link color, etc …) using the format buttons in your WordPress WYSIWYG editor menu (< there’s that internal link again! :)) …
+If you want, you can also format your internal links (e.g. you can italicize your link, make it bold, change the link color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …

-No tutorial on adding links to WordPress content is complete without showing you how to remove any links that you no longer want, so let’s cover this right now.
+No tutorial on adding content links is complete without showing you how to remove any links that you no longer want, so let’s cover this right now.

-To remove a hyperlink from your posts or pages, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ tool on the content editor menu as shown below
+To delete a hyperlink from your posts or pages, just click anywhere on the link and then click either the little cross icon on the link editor floating bar or the ‘Remove link’ tool on the editor menu as shown below

-(Removing both internal and external hyperlinks is easy … WordPress even gives you different choices!)
+(Removing both internal and external links is easy … you even get choices!)

 Your link will be removed …

-So far, we have looked at how to create internal links to content manually using the WordPress inline linking function.
+So far, we have looked at how to create internal links to content manually using the inline link feature.

-Are there any WordPress plugins that can perform this task?
+Are there WordPress plugins that can perform this work?

 Yes … Of course!
-As we explain here, there are plugins that can do almost everything you can imagine.
-And if you cannot find a plugin that does what you need, one can be created for you.
+As we explain here, there are plugins for everything you can imagine.
+And if you cannot find a plugin that does what you are looking for, one can be created for you.

-Also, depending on the type of WordPress theme used on your website or blog, you can get additional SEO benefits from internal linking features such as:
+Also, depending on the kind of WordPress theme used on your website or blog, you can benefit from additional internal linking features such as:

-In another article, we’ll discuss additional methods of linking content in WordPress, look at the pros and cons of automating links in WordPress, and look at various WordPress plugins that can help you create internal links automatically in your content:
+In a separate article, we’ll discuss additional ways to link content in WordPress, examine the pros and cons of automating links in WordPress, and look at several plugins you can check out for creating links automatically on your website:

 (Internal linking structures for SEO.
-Screenshot image sourced from: No Sweat WP Internal Links Lite WordPress plugin)
+Image sourced from: No Sweat WP Internal Links Lite - WordPress plugin)

-Congratulations!
-Now you know how easy it is to link content in WordPress.
+Congratulations … now you know how to easily link content internally in WordPress.